ZXShady/proposals/ufcs.md

 Considered Alternatives

 1. Implicit UFCS: Previous proposals tried to make x.f() find free functions.
 This was rejected due to complexity and breaking changes.
 This proposal is the antithesis of that: it requires explicit qualification.

+1. Extension Methods: Previous proposals tried to make `x.f()` find free functions if the 1st argument used special constructs or names.

 a simple example that can break is for example adding `starts_with` to `std::string_view`.